mlz-ictrl/nicos/doc/source/introduction.rst

    NICOS defined names are not allowed to be overriden.
 When trying to override them, NICOS generates an error message.

 .. [#fdev1] Sometimes such devices are also known as "virtual motors".
-.. [#cmd1] Internally the commands are Python functions and have therefor the
+.. [#cmd1] Internally the commands are Python functions and therefore have
-           same syntax.
+           the same syntax.